alex3493/greetings-api/Readme.md

 You can use Swagger UI at http://localhost:8888 for testing selected API endpoints.
 Most endpoints require authorization, so you will have to run registration / login endpoints first and then copy token from response to authorize subsequent requests.

-There is also frontend counterpart projects that consume this project's API:
+You can also use one of frontend counterpart projects that consume this API:
 - [Vue](https://github.com/alex3493/greetings-ui)
 - [React](https://github.com/alex3493/greetings-react-ui)

-They are preconfigured to work with default docker API installation.
+These projects are preconfigured to work with default docker API installation.
 Use UI registration form to create a user before logging in.
 Keep in mind that all users registered in UI are **regular** users (role USER).
 More feature testing requires **admin** role users, so create some admins with `#php bin/console app:add-user` console command in order to be able to log in as admin.